AmirAshvins/how-to-use-CLion/docs/PROC2-Add-a-new-executable-to-project.md

 # Add a new executable to project

 In this procedure we will create a new executable file in your project.
+To be able to have more than one executable file in a project, it is necessary to complete this procedure.
 After completion, the new executable file should be able to be run by CLion.

 ## Prerequisites